 Use these paper and printing tips to design whatever your heart desires, or help take what your client wants to the next level!

 - Stay in Touch – Work with great vendors in your industry that have your goals at heart, like the ones I mentioned here in Dayton.
 They want to take care of you—their business depends on it.

-- Options are Good – Examine at least two to three paths in design towards the results you are looking for.
+- Options are Good – Examine at least two to three paths in design toward the results you are looking for.

 - Keep a Mini Library – Having paper sample guides at your fingertips can easily help you decide what you are looking for to enhance your design.
 More importantly, they provide the correct lingo to speak with your printer when quoting production.
-This helps with making accurate quotes to pass onto your account executives to share with your clients.
-Your clients will appreciate having accurate numbers when the project is over because you delivered what you promised as an agency.
+This helps with making accurate quotes to pass onto your account executives and share with your clients.
+They will appreciate having accurate numbers when the project is over because you delivered what you promised as an agency.